Generic Name: ziv-aflibercept

 Arterial thromboembolic events (ATE), including transient ischemic attack, cerebrovascular accident, and angina pectoris, occurred more frequently in patients who have received Zaltrap.
 In patients with mCRC, ATE was reported in 2.6% of patients treated with Zaltrap/FOLFIRI and 1.7% of patients treated with placebo/FOLFIRI.
 Grade 3–4 events occurred in 11 patients (1.8%) treated with Zaltrap/FOLFIRI and 4 patients (0.7%) treated with placebo/FOLFIRI.

 Discontinue Zaltrap in patients who experience an ATE [see Dosage and Administration (2.2)].

-Monitor proteinuria by urine dipstick analysis and urinary protein creatinine ratio (UPCR) for the development or worsening of proteinuria during Zaltrap therapy.
-Obtain a 24-hour urine collection in patients with a UPCR greater than 1.
+Monitor proteinuria by urine dipstick analysis and/or urinary protein creatinine ratio (UPCR) for the development or worsening of proteinuria during Zaltrap therapy.
+Patients with a dipstick of ≥2+ for protein or a UPCR greater than 1 should undergo a 24-hour urine collection.